FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 We can train the model even more or tweak the hyperparameters to achieve the desired result faster, but let's stop here.
 We trained our model for 42 epochs, and loss went down from `22.74856` to `7.6680417f`.
 Time for some visualization!

 ### Results
-The main objective of this tutorial was to fit a line to our dataset using the linear regression algorithm.
+The main objective of this guide was to fit a line to our dataset using the linear regression algorithm.
 The training procedure went well, and the loss went down significantly!
 Let's see what the fitted line looks like.
 Remember, `Wx + b` is nothing more than a line's equation, with `slope = W[1]` and `y-intercept = b[1]` (indexing at `1` as `W` and `b` are iterable).

 Plotting the line and the data points using `Plot.jl` -
 ```jldoctest linear_regression_simple